by Mike (The Gun Guy)

 Not too long ago M.D. asked the group if he could get some product reviews, and he had a list with suggestions for review.
-In the list was the Ruger Mini 14, newer style.
-I got mine about 4 or 5 months ago, and I guess that qualifies as new, or at least the newer style.
+In the list was the Ruger Mini-14 ranch rifle, newer style.
+I got mine about four or five months ago, and I guess that qualifies as new, or at least the newer style.

 What’s different from the previous versions?
 I don’t think any of the internals changed.
 Really, the difference is in the sights and the barrel.
 You can tell a new one from the old one because the new one will have a barrel that’s thicker towards the receiver then it tapers in.
 The old style has a barrel that’s the same length all the way down.